Back to the 80s (song)

 "Back to the 80s" is a song by Norwegian-Danish band Aqua.
 The song was written by members Søren Rasted, Claus Norreen, and produced by Rasted, for their second greatest hits album (2009).
 "Back to the 80s" was Aqua's first single in eight years, following the release of the 2001 single "We Belong to the Sea".
 "Back to the 80s" was released on 25 May 2009 as the lead single from Greatest Hits and topped the Danish Singles Chart for six weeks.

 Background and composition

-The song details a large number of celebrities and artifacts from the 1980s, such as Ronald Reagan, Miami Vice, M&M's, Michael Jackson, (in the original Danish release of the song), The Terminator, the Commodore 64, Soap, Rocky, Cherry Coke, Mr. T, Twisted Sister, MTV, Iron Maiden, 7 Up, Bananarama, The Breakfast Club, Huey Lewis and the News, Top Gun, David Hasselhoff, The Cosby Show, the Rubik's Cube, Dynasty, Moon Boots, Devo, Barbie, Poltergeist and Ferris Bueller's Day Off.
+The song is a tribute to the pop culture of the 1980s, referencing numerous figures (e.g. Ronald Reagan, Mr. T, and David Hasselhoff), films (e.g. Rocky, The Breakfast Club, and Poltergeist), bands (e.g. Twisted Sister, Iron Maiden, and Bananarama), and trends (e.g. the Commodore 64, Coca-Cola Cherry, and the Rubik's Cube).

-Upon international release of the single, the group decided to change the line "When M&M was just a snack and Michael Jackson's skin was black" from the original Danish release to "When M&M was just a snack and Arnie told us I'll be back" (in reference to Arnold Schwarzenegger and The Terminator).
-They decided on this out of respect for Jackson, who died only a month after the single was released.
+When the single was released internationally, the lyric "When M&M was just a snack and Michael Jackson's skin was black" was altered to "When M&M was just a snack and Arnie told us 'I'll be back'" (in reference to The Terminator), due to Jackson's death a month prior.

 The song was released as a CD single in France on 9 November 2009.
 France is the only country receiving a CD release of "Back to the 80s", including the original song and two additional remixes.